Z-Hub/kopano-apps/kopano-webapp/appcenter/Long_Description.md

 ### Why is Kopano your new Communication & Sharing solution?

-*   ... because you're using a sleek, platform-independent [DeskApp](https://kopano.com/products/deskapp/?lang=en) from Windows, Mac and Linux platforms, Desktops to access your data.
+*   ... because you access your data with a lean, platform-independent DeskApp from Windows, Mac as well as Linux desktops.
-*   ... because you can use a compatible WebApp with almost all browsers that the DeskApp looks similar to.
+*   ... because you can use a WebApp with almost all desktop browsers, which looks just like the DeskApp.
-*   ... because you are using [Outlook as of 2013](https://kopano.com/products/kopano-outlook-extension/) via Z-Push (Open Source ActiveSync).
+*   ... because you are using devices such as smartphones, tablets or even Windows devices with [Outlook (starting with version 2013)](https://kopano.com/kopano-outlook-extension-available-final/) to connect via Z-Push (Open Source ActiveSync).
 *   ... because there are many other reasons.
 Try it out!

 ### Whether we made Kopano for you?